 - A high amount of revenue for the authorities;

 - Stock manipulations under the lens of the tax authorities

 - Avoids malpractices in the stock prices;

 - The capital loss disallowed is allowed as an addition to the cost of acquisition of the stock and shall be allowed as a deduction from the further sale of the repurchased security.

 - Long records need to be maintained by the individual investors regarding the date of purchase, date of sale, and date of repurchase to avoid the wash sale rule.

 - The tiring task for the individual investors to adhere to the regulations

-- No clarity on identical purchases or repurchases of the security.
+- No clarity on identical purchases or repurchases of the security;

-- It will be a tiring task to the individual investors to be sure that the wash sale rule is not applicable to them for any of the securities that re been sold in the open market since there is a penalty in the IRS for wrong disclosure of the facts and claiming wrong exemptions or deductions as the case may be in the return of income.
+- It will be a tiring task to the individual investors to be sure that the wash sale rule does not apply to them for any of the securities that re been sold in the open market since there is a penalty in the IRS for wrong disclosure of the facts and claiming wrong exemptions or deductions as the case may be in the return of income.

-This has been a guide to what is Wash Sale Rule and its definition.
+This article has been a guide to what is Wash Sale Rule and its definition.
 Here we discuss the top 3 examples of wash sale along with the advantages and disadvantages.
 You can learn more from the following articles –